brejoc/teampulls/README.md

 ## Edit the settings file

 Please copy the [`teampulls.toml`](https://github.com/brejoc/teampulls/blob/master/teampulls.toml) either to `/etc/teampulls.toml` or to `~/.teampulls.toml`.
 Now you'll have to add the users and repositories you are interested in.
-You also need a Github API token, that can either be set in the settings file or via the environment variable `GITHUB_TOKEN_GALAXY`.
+You also need a Github API token, that can either be set in the settings file or via the environment variable `GITHUB_TOKEN`.

 ## Get the pull requests